smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 Change Data Capture (CDC) in SQL Server is a mechanism for tracking and recording changes to database tables.
 This feature captures insertions, updates, and deletions, and stores this change information in dedicated change tables.

-Enabling Change Data Capture (CDC) adds procedure dependencies to the sys.sql_expression_dependencies table.
-Once CDC is enabled on a table, additional entries related to that table will also be created in sys.sql_expression_dependencies.
+Enabling Change Data Capture (CDC) adds procedure dependencies to the `sys.sql_expression_dependencies` view.
+Once CDC is enabled on a table, additional entries related to that table will also be created in `sys.sql_expression_dependencies`.

 Unlike the database diagrams example, `is_ms_shipped` will have a value of 1, indicating the objects are internal SQL Server objects.